Pantonius/TagPag/paper/paper.md

 Tag-Pag integrates the authors' previous experiences with webpage annotations into a single tool.
 It uses libraries to extract clean [@barbaresi_trafilatura_2021] and raw [@artem_golubin_selectolax_2023] content from HTML, enhancing the annotation process's efficiency.
 The tool parses URLs, which often contain relevant information about the page's content, adding another layer of contextual data for annotations.
 Users can easily open the scraped HTML, the live webpage, or the latest version stored in the Wayback Machine, facilitating a comprehensive examination of the content.
 For researchers creating training datasets, Tag-Pag allows easy text editing to retain only the relevant parts for classifiers, i.e., manually removing boilerplate that filters through the cleaned text, a valuable feature for refining datasets to improve machine learning models.

-Additionally, Tag-Pag includes functionality designed to speed up the annotation process: it is flexible and easy to configure, allows keybindings for rapid label assignment, supports automatic transitions for single-label annotations, and includes features to locate unannotated pages efficiently.
-The tool also supports multiple annotators, with the functionality to hide their annotations and randomize the tasks' order to avoid priming effects [@flaxman_filter_2016; @shen; @mathur].
+Additionally, Tag-Pag includes functionality designed to speed up the annotation process: it is flexible and easy to configure, bind key to interfaces actions for rapid label assignment, supports automatic transitions for single-label annotations, and includes features to locate unannotated pages efficiently.
+The tool also supports multiple annotators, with the functionality to hide other's annotations and randomize the tasks' order to avoid priming effects [@flaxman_filter_2016; @shen; @mathur].
 Comments and annotations can be easily exported to CSV, ensuring compatibility with further steps of the analysis pipeline.

 By integrating these features, Tag-Pag offers a systematic, efficient, and user-friendly approach to web page annotation, addressing the needs of researchers across various disciplines.